-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Calder House Dental Care is the practice manager.
+The registered manager at MJ Kenyon Dental Surgeons is the principal dentist.

-On the day of inspection, we collected two CQC comment cards filled in by patients.
+On the day of inspection, we collected 66 CQC comment cards filled in by patients who all reported they were very happy with the service provided.

-During the inspection we spoke with two dentists, two dental nurses, the receptionist and the practice manager.
+During the inspection we spoke with the principal dentist, three associate dentists, three dental nurses, the lead dental nurse and the practice administrator.
 We looked at practice policies and procedures and other records about how the service is managed.